A Guide to Landing a Graduate Job in Digital Marketing

-However, this also makes it very competitive for those looking to break into the industry.
+Digital Marketing is a popular career choice for many graduates.
+The competitive industry offers plenty of diverse roles to suit graduates with various skills, whether creative, analytical or both.
 So, what can you do to put yourself at the top of the pile of CVs currently sitting in a Digital Marketing Manager’s inbox?

 “My tip would be to make sure that your CV is up to date and as polished as it possibly can be.
 Also, no matter what degree you have, sell yourself and not the title of your degree.
 Try to concentrate on the skills that you have developed whilst studying, whether it be communication, presentation, or team building.”

-Tailor Your Application
+2. Tailor Your Application

-The key is to tailor your application for every job that you apply for – this includes your CV and cover letter (not doing a cover letter is also a huge mistake made by job hunters).
-This is your opportunity to show what you could bring to their company so take the extra time to tell them why you are the perfect person for this specific position.
+No company likes to receive a vague or generic application.
+The key is to tailor your application for every job that you apply for – this includes your CV and cover letter (make sure you include a cover letter to stand out from other job seekers).
+Your job application is your opportunity to show what you could bring to their company, so take the extra time to tell them why you are the perfect person for this specific position.